1jour1vin

 Wine rated (2025 guide) 100/100 (Jonathan Choukroun Chicheportiche)

-A lovely, elegant, airy, fragrant, delicate, deep nose that offers intensity and lovely maturity.
-It reveals notes of creamy blackberry, roasted strawberry and, more subtly, violet, combined with hints of creamy red berries, blueberry, blue plum and discreet touches of nutmeg, iris, dry gravel, delicate hints of eucalyptus and spices.
-The palate is beautifully mineral, fresh, elegant, and delicious, offering a fresh structure, acidity, lovely complexity, a certain brilliance of fruit, suppleness, lovely energy, purity, and beautiful substance.
+A lovely, elegant, airy, fragrant, delicate, and deep nose that offers intensity and a beautiful maturity.
+It features notes of creamy blackberry, roasted strawberry, and a hint of violet, combined with touches of creamy red berries, hints of blueberry and blue plum, as well as subtle hints of nutmeg, iris, dry gravel, delicate hints of eucalyptus, and spices.
+The palate is beautifully mineral, fresh, elegant, and rich, offering a fresh structure, acidity, lovely complexity, a certain brilliance of fruit, suppleness, lovely energy, purity, and beautiful body.
 Full-bodied yet refined.
-On the palate, this wine expresses notes of creamy raspberry and, more subtly, fresh/pulpy purple plum, combined with hints of chocolate, cardamom, toasted almonds, a subtle floral note, elegant roasted berries, and a subtle hint of sweet blond tobacco.
+On the palate, this wine expresses notes of creamy raspberry and, more subtly, fresh/juicy purple plum combined with hints of chocolate, cardamom, toasted almond, as well as a subtle floral note, elegant roasted berries, and a subtle hint of sweet blond tobacco.
 The tannins are chalky and elegant.
-Chewiness on the finish/persistence.
+Chewy texture on the finish with good persistence.
 Richness and intensity combined with delicacy, precision, and balance.

 The Wine Cellar Insider - Jeff Leve